PalmyreB/MLS-SAD/README.md

 - [ ] Integrate into [Ptidej](https://github.com/ptidejteam/v5.2) suite
 - [ ] Improve performance (possibly migrate to [VTD-XML](https://vtd-xml.sourceforge.io) by XimpleWare)
 - [x] Refactor `CodeToXML`
+- [ ] When there is a code smell in an overloaded function or method, count as multiple code smells instead of one
+- [ ] When applicable, write `Enum` name instead of an empty class name

 ## Limits